 How do you make these grain bowls?

-Theis Mediterranean Inspired Grain Bowl Meal Prep has three main parts: the quinoa, the roasted veggies, and the hummus.
+This Mediterranean Inspired Grain Bowl Meal Prep recipe has three main parts: the quinoa, the roasted veggies, and the hummus.
 Each component is excellent on its own, but they’re all even better when you put them together!